altruios/namshubettulpa/public/namshubettuple/descent-resent-torment.md

 ~Martha looked at the funnel and the jar~
 'M::Default permissions: right.'
 `defaults.set(~permissions~, 750)`
-'M::okay - I can do this: this is easy...'
+'M::Okay - I can do this: this is easy...'
-"R::you can do this."
+"R::You can do this."
-'M::dream Rossin says so, does that count'
+'M::Dream Rossin says so, does that count'
 ~She decided it did: she would have to let him know~ "M::Hand me that spike of yours"
 *Flanagan did so, *